Kelly Link

-Kelly Link (born July 19, 1969) is an American editor and author of short stories.
-While some of her fiction falls more clearly within genre categories, many of her stories might be described as slipstream or magic realism: a combination of science fiction, fantasy, horror, mystery, and realism.
-Among other honors, she has won a Hugo award, three Nebula awards, and a World Fantasy Award for her fiction, and she was one of the recipients of the 2018 MacArthur "Genius" Grant.
+Kelly Link (born July 19, 1969) is an American editor and writer.
+Mainly known as an author of short stories, she published her first novel, The Book of Love in 2024.
+While some of her fiction falls more clearly within genre categories, many of her stories might be described as slipstream or magic realism: a combination of science fiction, fantasy, horror, mystery, and literary fiction.
+Among other honors, she has won a Hugo Award, three Nebula Awards, and a World Fantasy Award for her fiction, and she was one of the recipients of the 2018 MacArthur "Genius" Grant.

 Biography

 Link is a graduate of Columbia University in New York and the MFA program of UNC Greensboro.
 In 1995, she attended the Clarion East Writing Workshop.

 Link and husband Gavin Grant manage Small Beer Press, based in Northampton, Massachusetts.
 The couple's imprint of Small Beer Press for intermediate readers is called Big Mouth House.
-They also co-edited St. Martin's Press's Year's Best Fantasy and Horror anthology series with Ellen Datlow for five years, ending in 2008.
+They also co-edited St. Martin's Press's The Year's Best Fantasy and Horror anthology series with Ellen Datlow for five years, ending in 2008.
 (The couple inherited the "fantasy" side from Terri Windling in 2004.)
+In 2019, Link and Grant opened Book Moon, a new and used bookstore in Easthampton, Massachusetts.
 Link also co-edits the literary magazine Lady Churchill’s Rosebud Wristlet, and was the slush reader for Sci Fiction, edited by Datlow.